About The Roundabout

 No candidate endorsements, ever

 We don't endorse candidates for any office: city, county, state, federal, or school board.
-What we do publish during election cycles: comprehensive voter guides with the same questions asked of every candidate, side-by-side answers, no commentary.
+What we do publish during election cycles: nonpartisan voter guides covering every race on your ballot — who's running, what they stand for, how to vote.
+Every contested-race candidate receives the same questionnaire with the same deadline; their answers run verbatim, no editing, no commentary.
 You decide.

 -